 Britain Uncovered recently had the opportunity to speak with Cassie Nadeau, a body positivity singer based in New York City.
-In this exclusive interview, Cassie opens up on her relationship with her body, misconceptions surrounding body positivity, and the ways in which her music is empowering listeners across the globe.
+In this exclusive interview, Cassie opens up on her relationship with her body, explains some of the misconceptions surrounding body positivity, and assesses the ways in which her music is empowering listeners across the globe.

 Britian Uncovered: In your own words, how exactly would you define 'body positivity', and what does the phrase mean to you?